JoeBwonKenobi/Time_Series_Analysis/README.md

 # **Time Series Analysis and Forecasting**
- Time series analysis and forecasting with Python

 # **Project Overview:**

-This Project uses time series analysis and forecasting to make predictions for furniture sales data.
+This Project uses time series analysis and forecasting  with Python to make predictions for furniture sales data.

 # **Visualizing Furniture Sales Time Series Data**